 Station KYOT-TV is a student cable television station owned by USD and operated by the Department of Media & Journalism.
-KYOT provides students with hands-on experience to prepare them for communication careers by participation in various positions and activities involved in the administration, creation, production and marketing of programming and the station.
-No matter what your major is, you can become part of the Coyote News Team!
+KYOT provides you with hands-on experience and prepares you for communication careers.
+Participation in various positions and activities involve administration, creation, production and marketing of programming and the station.
+No matter what your major is, you can become part of the Coyote News team.

-The Volante is USD's award-winning weekly student newspaper that is consistently ranked among the top college weekly publications in the country.
-Joining The Volante staff enables students to experience news writing, reporting, editing, photography and more.
-Like all Media & Journalism student organizations, all majors are welcome to participate!
+The Volante is our award-winning weekly student newspaper that is consistently ranked among the top college weekly publications in the country.
+Joining The Volante staff enables you to experience news writing, reporting, editing, photography and more.
+All majors are welcome to participate.

-Members of the USD chapter of the American Advertising Federation (AAF) are involved in various activities associated with the advertising industry, including internships and conference participation.
+Members of the USD chapter of the AAF are involved in various activities associated with the advertising industry, including internships and conference participation.
 Student members work with local clients in developing advertising strategies for products and services.
 Practical experience that gives students an edge in the job market is obtained through the chapter's work and the Coyote Creative agency.

-The USD chapter of the national Public Relations Student Society of America (PRSSA) offers students the opportunity to explore career options in public relations, network with professionals and develop a sense of professionalism and ethics.
+The USD chapter of the national PRSSA offers students the opportunity to explore career options in public relations, network with professionals and develop a sense of professionalism and ethics.
 Students also participate in field trips and meet with company or ad agency representatives to learn first-hand about the inner workings of the profession.

 Our partnership with South Dakota Public Broadcasting ensures the most comprehensive media program in the region and puts you on par with grads from other journalism schools.